mohibullahkamal/video-store/README.md

 We create a function, in index.js file, in async-demo folder...

 Ok there are 3 design patterns to deal with Asynchronous code:
-1. Callbacks -
+1. Callbacks
-2. Promises -
+2. Promises
 3. Async/await - basically a syntactical sugar over promises.

 ___
+### 1. Callbacks (Async Pattern):
+callback is a function that we will call when the result of an Asynchronous operation is ready.

 ___